Native Hawaiian Legal Corporation

-The Native Hawaiian Legal Corporation (NHLC) is a non-profit organization dedicated to representing Native Hawaiians in legal disputes over land rights, use of natural resources, sovereignty, and other such issues in Hawaii.
+The Native Hawaiian Legal Corporation (NHLC) is a 501(c)(3) non-profit organization and public interest law firm dedicated to representing Native Hawaiians in legal disputes over land rights, use of natural resources, sovereignty, and other such issues in Hawaii.

-NHLC was founded in 1974, in the midst of the Second Hawaiian Renaissance, as the Hawaiian Coalition of Native Claims.
+NHLC was founded in 1974 by Kawaipuna Prejean, in the midst of the Second Hawaiian Renaissance, as the Hawaiian Coalition of Native Claims.
+It is the only legal organization in the world dedicated exclusively to the protection and advancement of Native Hawaiian rights.

+NHLC is funded by the Office of Hawaiian Affairs and works in conjunction with them and other legal organizations.

-Its current executive director, as of January 14 2022, is Makalika Naholowaʻa.
+Its current executive director, as of January 14, 2022, is Makalika Naholowaʻa.